ishikadubey792/contact-manager/README.md

 ## Features

-All the featuere works on temporary which is ADD, DELETE and UPDATE (except fetch).
+All the featuere works on temporary which is ADD, DELETE and UPDATE.

 #### `add,delete,edit,view`